 As time passed, this sacred form of martial art met westernization.
 The people accepted it, and commercialization happened.
 These days, training schools across the globe have devised individual ranking/grading systems.
 This has been done to motivate students to practice the art religiously.
 Hence, there is no common global code for these belts or ranking systems.

 Do Muay Thai Belts Have a Ranking System?

 No, traditionally it doesn’t, but there are a few belt-based ranking systems in dojos outside Thailand.
-And, the World Thai Boxing Association (USA) also has an armband-based ranking system.

 - Bang Muay Thai belt ranking system